Actavich/howtosay-claude-skill/README.md

 → [Your rule — e.g. use X dialect, prefer Y register, flag Z regional terms]
 ```

 Your local file stays yours.
-If your customization is broadly useful (e.g. a well-defined dialect split), consider contributing it back via a PR so others can opt into it too.
+If the customization is broadly useful, consider contributing it back via a PR.

 ---

 ## Contributing

-Native speakers are the source of truth for this skill.
+Native speakers are the source of truth.
 If something sounds textbooky, regional in the wrong way, or flat-out wrong in your language — you're exactly who should fix it.

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to:
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to correct a translation, add a language, or use the issue templates without touching any code.

-- Correct a translation or register label
+---

-- Add support for a new language or dialect
+## Contact

-- Use the issue templates to report a problem without touching any code
+Questions or collaboration ideas?
+Reach me at [anastasiiaoktovich@gmail.com](mailto:anastasiiaoktovich@gmail.com).

 ---